Menu

 • Do not complain.
 This is a NO WHINING ZONE!
 You are there to “inform” the legislator about the issues and how they impact children and families in their districts.

-• If you do not know the answer to a question, say you will find out and get back to him/her – and follow through.
+• If you do not know the answer to a question, say you will find out and get back to them – and follow through.

 • Before you leave, ask how you can be of help to him/her.

-• Thank him/her for their time.
+• Thank them for their time.
 Ask for a business card of the legislator and other key staff who may be in attendance.
 Don’t forget to leave your business card.

 After the visit -